 These are short-term solutions for adapting existing spaces.
 Check back for design ideas on how our current challenge will potentially influence design over the long-term.
 In the coming weeks we’ll be sharing our ideas on what the home of the future looks like.

 Even if it’s not your favorite thing, it’s time to embrace technology.
 Today alone I had calls on Skype, GoTo Meeting and Zoom.
-Technology is what’s going to get us through this period of social distancing and allow us to carry on conducting business in what’s looking to be our new normal (check back on the blog next week for a round-up on how KGA is using technology to keep our business running at full capacity).
+Technology is what’s going to get us through this period of social distancing and allow us to carry on conducting business in what’s looking to be our new normal (here’s a round-up on how KGA is using technology to keep our business running at full capacity).
 It also allows us to stay connected with friends, family and co-workers.
 We’re social creatures, and maintaining personal connections is important to our wellness.
 So, even if you run into glitches signing up or getting new programs to work, take a deep breath and don’t give up.
 When in doubt, restart.
 If that doesn’t work, ask for help from a co-worker or your company’s IT.
 Because like it or not, the time has come to embrace technology.

 Use the Time You Would Have Spent Commuting for Self-Care